landa125/landa125.github.io/index.md

 ## Introduction

 I was born in Mexcio but for natural born coder there is no barriers.
+Inquisitive, self-motivated computer science specialist skilled in programing, leadership and digital businesses

 ### Markdown